feross/drag-drop/README.md

 // You can pass in a DOM node or a selector string! dragDrop('#dropTarget', function (files) {
-  console.log('Here are the dropped files', files)
+  console.log('Here is the dropped FileList', files)

-  // `files` is an Array!
+  // `files` is a FileList, so convert it to an Array! files = Array.from(files)

   files.forEach(function (file) {
     console.log(file.name)
     console.log(file.size)